Science-Fiction

 Science and Fiction

-In 1900, in an article in Australia titled Fashions in a Century’s Fiction, a discussion of the changes in fiction included this ‘For the past thirty years, novelists have increasingly drawn on medical and scientific lore, to mingle with established fact much of their own prophecy and imagining.
+For the past thirty years, novelists have increasingly drawn on medical and scientific lore, to mingle with established fact much of their own prophecy and imagining.
 Oliver Wendell Holmes in Elsie Venner, Besant in The Ivory Gate, Du Maurier in Peter Ibbetson and Trilby, Conan Doyle in his Doctor and Detective Stories, have all on foundation of scientific fact built a superstructure of their own surmise.
 The bonds uniting Science and Fiction are strong, and every day they are knitted more closely together.
 With increased facilities for travel, the wilds of Spain, the mysteries of Italy, and the supply of rich relatives dying in Australia, have failed the novelist.
-He has had to seek a new region of wonders, and he has discovered one which cannot be exhausted, for it stretches away and away beyond the bounds of mortal vision.’
-This seems to declare the expectation of the development of a new genre.
+He has had to seek a new region of wonders, and he has discovered one which cannot be exhausted, for it stretches away and away beyond the bounds of mortal vision.

-Science and Fiction‘ was also used in 1903 as in, ‘But the chief favourite seems to be Mr. Wells himself, with his peeps into the future-his daring mixture of science and fiction.’
+‘Science and Fiction‘ was also used in 1903 as in, ‘But the chief favourite seems to be Mr. Wells himself, with his peeps into the future-his daring mixture of science and fiction.’

-Update: ‘Science and Fiction’ was used by Dr. Andrew Wilson in an article in The Illustrated London News 8 Oct, 1892.
+Update: ‘Science and Fiction’ was previously used by Dr. Andrew Wilson in an article in The Illustrated London News 8 Oct, 1892.

 The uses of ‘science in fiction’ and ‘science and fiction’ either side of the turn of the century suggests it wasn’t a great stretch to drop the preposition and coordinating conjunction and end up with ‘science fiction’, which we eventually did.
 The problem with these earlier terms is that they were also used to describe works that had science in them but without the imagination component.
 Ironically, this is a reverse of what we’re doing now with science fiction, containing the imagination component but not the science.

 In writing my thesis, I was struggling with what to call this proto-science fiction genre and had considered calling the stories I discover ‘fiction with science.’
 After researching what it was called in the early 1900s I can now call it ‘science in fiction’ for the period 1901-1920.
-Still, William Wilson’s description is more apt, and I’ve heard other science fiction scholars refer to older fiction like these as science fiction, so, perhaps I should continue calling it early science fiction.
+Still, William Wilson’s description is more apt, and I’ve heard other science fiction scholars refer to older fiction like these as science fiction, so, perhaps I should continue calling it’ ‘early science fiction’.

 Other notes: ‘Scientific Romances’ was a semi-popular classification of stories in the UK for science fiction works such as those by H. G. Wells and Jules Verne, and was used between 1845 and the early 1900s.
 However, it was also used disparagingly to describe science articles containing false claims.
 I’ll explore scientific romances in a longer post in the future.

 Ted Underwood (Distant Horizons 2019) researching lexical models of genre evolution points out that science fiction has maintained a stable ‘textual coherence’ across 160-200 years.
 This has always been my belief and for digital humanities methods to confirm this is validation for me, as proving this was one of the impetuses for retrieving ‘new’ science fiction stories from early 20th century newspapers.
-This reinforces my argument that science fiction consolidated as a genre long before Gernsback labelled it as such, especially considering ‘modern’ styled space opera with space battles around planets such as Coles’ The Struggle for Empire (1901).
+This reinforces my argument that science fiction consolidated as a genre long before Gernsback labelled it as such, especially considering ‘modern’ styled space opera with space battles around planets such as Coles’ The Struggle for Empire (1900).
 Considering this, there is no real reason to call 19th century science fiction ‘proto’ or ‘early’ or ‘science in fiction’ or even ‘scientific romances’ when it already contained the structures we associate with science fiction in the 21st.

 Please note that The Illustrated London News digital archive is behind a subscription wall so I’m unable to link to Dr Andrew Wilson’s original articles here.
 If you are a member of the State Library of Victoria, you can access the Gale archive through the State Library of Victoria Gale portal.

 Update: Having searched through many issues on Trove looking for references to any of the above, I found that ‘science in fiction’ was repeated several times across the decades.
 There was also a single reference to ‘quasi-scientific stories‘ in 1924, in an article comparing the predictions of science fiction writers, called Science and Fiction.
-It wasn’t until 25 Sep 1935 that ‘science fiction writers’ was used in the letters pages of the Daily Standard (Brisbane) a time when it was already commonly in use around the world.
+It wasn’t until 25 Sep 1935 that ‘science fiction writers’ was used in the letters pages of the Daily Standard (Brisbane) a time when it was already commonly in use by science fiction readers around the world.
 At some point I will search other newspaper archives to see if I can find any earlier references.